Emmotes/ic_spoilers/docs/raistlin.md

     "id": 2619,
     "flavour_text": "",
     "description": {
-        "desc": "Raistlin increases his damage by $(amount)% for each Champion that is not adjacent to him, stacking multiplicatively."
+        "desc": "Raistlin increases his damage by $(not_buffed amount)% for each Champion that is not adjacent to him, stacking multiplicatively."
     },
     "effect_keys": [
         {